CalumRaine/Grain/README.md

 `Grain` implements _no_ scoping.
 All variables and segments are globally accessible throughout the script from when they are defined.

 In the case of redefinition, the most recent definition is used.
-Even if redefinition occurs within a loop or `if` block, the updated values will persist once outside of the block/loop.
+Even if redefinition occurs within a loop or `if` block, the updated values will persist once outside of that block or loop.